-convective areas.
-It is also possible that the temporal scales in these updraft and downdraft soundings differ from the findings in Figure 6 and Table 5, which include all soundings in the dataset.
-Updrafts and downdrafts are defined here following Nelson et al. (2019) as consecutive w above $\pm 2 \text{ m s}^{-1}$ with at least one data point above \pm 4 m s-1.
+Given that the typical structure of a TC features strong kinematic and thermal perturbations within the convective eyewall and rainbands, it is possible that the 0.5 autocorrelation temporal scales differ in soundings that observed updrafts or downdrafts from soundings in less convective areas.
+It is also possible that the temporal scales in these updraft and downdraft soundings differ from the findings in Fig. 6 and Table 5, which include all soundings in the dataset.
+Updrafts and downdrafts are defined here following Nelson et al. (2019) as consecutive w above $\pm 2 \,\mathrm{m\,s^{-1}}$ with at least one data point above $\pm 4\,\mathrm{m\,s}^{-1}$.
 There was not a requirement for the minimum depth for the updrafts or downdrafts.
 Updraft and downdraft soundings are the subset of soundings with at least one updraft or downdraft, respectively, in the sounding.
 The number of updraft and downdraft soundings for each day is provided in Table 6.
 In the situation where both an updraft and a downdraft is observed in a given sounding, it is classified as both an updraft and downdraft sounding.
-Soundings that contain both an updraft and a downdraft comprise of 3% of the entire dataset.
+Soundings that contain both an updraft and a downdraft compose 3% of the entire dataset.
 Approximately 17% of the updraft soundings contain at least one downdraft, and approximately 35% of the downdraft soundings contain at least one updraft.
-P-values of below 0.05 are used to define statistically significant differences.
+The p values of below 0.05 are used to define statistically significant differences.